 Hospitalizations

-This metric measures the number of hospitalizations per thousand days of patient care.
-Keeping residents out of the hospital is critical to maintaining the physical well-being of nursing home patients.
+This metric tracks the number of hospitalizations per thousand days of patient care.
+Keeping residents out of the hospital is critical to maintaining the physical well-being of patients.

 Short-term Care: Rehospitalizations

-This metric is a measure of the number of rehospitalizations per 1,000 days of short-term care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the physical abilities of patients.
+This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the physical abilities of residents.

 Short-term Care: ER Visits